 Teachers of secondary school pupils sometimes have difficulties finding good methods for sparking interest in subjects.
 Because we’re living in a digital age, this Alpha Mini humanoid educational robot is the perfect solution to this problem.
 He can help you teach many subjects in an original way while also giving pupils a chance to try their hand at programming.

 Spike Prime is a colourful STEAM educational kit, created by LEGO, that allows progressive learning of programming, robotics, and scientific disciplines – combined with just the right amount of fun to keep children captivated!

 Want to design a OpenManipulator robotic arm (similar to the RM-X52 model) for your TurtleBot3 robot?
 This set includes all the tools and mechanical parts you need to build this ROS compatible robot arm.

 The French State Education Advanced Robotics Kit from Speechi is intended for all teachers – from primary to high school – wishing to introduce their pupils to robotics programming using a fun and varied set of tools.

 “A Raspberry Pi Brain for your LEGO robot”, a few words summing up to perfection the extremely tempting offer made by the PiStorms Starter Kit, the key attraction of which is none other than the PiStorms controller.
 It fits like a shield over your Raspberry Pi to give your EV3 or NXT robot a whole load of brand-new functions!

 These Modular Robotics Cubelets offer a totally new means of teaching robotics and programming to children.
-With the Mini Makers Educator Pack, you’ll hold all the cards (or should I say cubes!) for introducing your youngest pupils to what a robot is, how it works, and how to tackle a complex robotics project.
+With the Motivated Makers Pack, you’ll hold all the cards (or should I say cubes!) for introducing your youngest pupils to what a robot is, how it works, and how to tackle a complex robotics project.